Generative Adaptation of Dynamics to Environmental Shifts via Weight-space Diffusion: Methodology

 \subsubsection{Weight Graph}

 Model weights constitute a novel data modality, inherently structured by the network architecture.
-A straightforward approach is to flatten weights layer by layer into fixed-length token sequences for representation using sequence models like transformers.
-However, here we consider the inherent connection structure of the neural network~\cite{kofinas2024graph}.
-Specifically, we aggregate layer weights based on the forward data flow through the network topology.
+A straightforward approach is to break the network structure and flatten weights layer by layer into fixed-length token sequences for representation using sequence models like transformers~\cite{schurholt2022hyper,schurholt2024towards}.
+However, it neglects the inherent topological coupling and functional dependencies embedded within the network architecture.
+Here, we consider the inherent connection structure of the neural network.
+Specifically, we aggregate layer weights based on the forward data flow through the network topology to construct a weight graph that encapsulates the network's connection structure.

-We focus on designing the weight organization method for the basic computational units of common architectures: Linear layers and CNN layers.
-For a linear layer, learnable parameters include weights $w \in \mathbb{R}^{D_{out} \times D_{in} \times 1}$ and bias $b \in \mathbb{R}^{D_{out} \times 1}$, where the $D_{out}$ and $D_{in}$ are the dimension of output and input respectively.
-A CNN layer similarly comprises weights $w \in \mathbb{R}^{C_{out} \times C_{in} \times h \times w}$ and bias $b \in \mathbb{R}^{C_{out} \times 1}$, where $c_{out}$ and $c_{in}$ are the channels of output and input, respectively, and $h \times w$ is kernel size.
-We treat the output neurons of linear layers and output channels of CNN layers as nodes of the weight graph, constructing the graph structure shown in Figure~\ref{fig:weight_graph}a.
-Centering on the output nodes, we flatten and concatenate the weights (and corresponding bias) associated with connections leading to each output node within a layer, forming the feature vector $w \oplus b$ for that output node.
-Thus, a linear layer's weights are organized as $D_{out}$ nodes with $(D_{in}+1)$-dimensional features, and a CNN layer's weights are organized as $C_{out}$ nodes with $(C_{in} \times h \times w + 1)$-dimensional features.
+We focus on designing the weight organization method for the basic computational units of modern AI architectures: linear layers and convolution layers~\citep{kofinas2024graph}.
+For a linear layer, learnable parameters include weights $\mathbf{w} \in \mathbb{R}^{D_{out} \times D_{in} \times 1}$ and bias $b \in \mathbb{R}^{D_{out} \times 1}$, where the $D_{out}$ and $D_{in}$ are the dimension of output and input respectively.
+A convolution layer similarly comprises weights $\mathbf{w} \in \mathbb{R}^{C_{out} \times C_{in} \times h \times w}$ and bias $b \in \mathbb{R}^{C_{out} \times 1}$, where $c_{out}$ and $c_{in}$ are the channels of output and input, respectively, and $h \times w$ is the kernel size.
+We treat the output neurons of linear layers and output channels of convolution layers as nodes of the weight graph.
+Centering on the feature of output nodes, we flatten and concatenate the weights (and corresponding bias) associated with connections leading to each output node within a layer, forming the feature vector $\mathbf{w} \oplus b$ for that output node.
+Thus, a linear layer's weights are organized as $D_{out}$ nodes with $(D_{in}+1)$-dimensional features (Appendix Figure~\ref{app:whole_weight_flow}a), and a convolution layer's weights are organized as $C_{out}$ nodes with $(C_{in} \times h \times w + 1)$-dimensional features (Appendix Figure~\ref{app:whole_weight_flow}b).